 - In microwave-safe bowl, add mix milk and butter.
 Microwave in 15 second increments, stirring in between, until butter is melted into milk.
 Stir in vanilla.
 Set aside to cool.

-- In large mixing bowl, combine dry ingredients: flour, baking soda, salt, cinnamon, nutmeg and sugar.
+- In large mixing bowl, combine dry ingredients: flour, baking powder, salt, cinnamon, nutmeg and sugar.

 - Slowly drizzle in wet ingredients, stirring gently as you go.
 Combine all the ingredients together, but try not to overstir.
 (May result in a tougher scone.)